Return to articles

 • Keep it Away From Other Electronics: Microwaves, baby monitors, even Bluetooth speakers — they all mess with your router's signals.

-Enhancing WiFi Signal in Your Apartment
+Enhancing WiFi Signal In Your Apartment

 Sometimes there’s nothing wrong with your WiFi provider or the bandwidth coming into your home.
 Instead, there might be issues with getting your WiFi signal to reach every room.
 In cases like this, there are a few things you can do to boost your wireless Internet, including: